 United States-Kosovo Educational Exchange Board

-The United States-Kosovo Educational Exchange Board (USKEB) is a non-legal advisory board, founded for the purpose of increasing mutual understanding and advancing relations between the people of the United States and Kosovo through educational exchange programming.
+The United States-Kosovo Educational Exchange Board (USKEB) is a non-legal advisory body established to foster mutual understanding and advance relations between the United States and Kosovo through educational exchange programs.

-The USKEB was formed to advise and assist in prioritizing resources and setting priorities for the United States-Kosovo educational exchange programming, including the Fulbright program for Kosovo, and is supported by the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA), the U.S. Embassy in Kosovo, and Kosovo’s Ministry of Education, Science, Technology, and Innovation.
-USKEB is implemented by American Councils for International Education and Kosovo United States Alumni (KUSA).
+Founded in February 2021, USKEB provides guidance, assists in prioritizing resources, and sets strategic directions for United States-Kosovo educational exchange initiatives, including the Fulbright Program in Kosovo.
+The Board operates with the support of the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA), the U.S. Embassy in Kosovo, and Kosovo’s Ministry of Education, Science, Technology, and Innovation (MESTI).
+USKEB is implemented by the American Councils for International Education.

 Dajana Berisha is the Executive Director of the Forum for Civic Initiatives.
 Dajana joined the forum in February 2013 to manage its development and rise in the civil society sector.
 Her previous professional experiences include policy-making in areas such as employment, social affairs and migration in order to support active employment policies combined with economic assistance for poverty alleviation in the Government of Albania.